mozilla/standards-positions/README.md

 # Mozilla's Positions on Emerging Web Specifications

-~~_See [the dashboard](https://mozilla.github.io/standards-positions/) for Mozilla's current positions._~~
+_See [the dashboard](https://mozilla.github.io/standards-positions/) for Mozilla's current positions._

-**NOTE: we will only publish the above site after the stakeholders have agreed on this process.
-Until then, clone this repo locally and play with it.**

 ## What is this Repository?